Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

 Diagnosing Alzheimer’s is important.
 It means you can get the right support and treatments.
 It also means you can plan for the future.

-If you are worried about your health or someone else’s, you should talk to your GP.
-If your GP suspects dementia, they may refer you to a memory clinic or another specialist clinic.
-Here, a doctor or nurse may run through some questions and tests with you.
+If you are worried about your health, you should talk to your GP.
+If they suspect dementia, they may refer you to a memory clinic or another specialist clinic.
+Here, a doctor or nurse will run through some questions and tests with you.
 These are likely to include:

-- Asking you some questions about your symptoms and medical history.
+- Questions about your general health and medical history.

 - Speaking with your partner or someone close to you about your symptoms.